 - Chs.
 21-25 (White Fang moves to California and demonstrates his worth.)

-White Fang reading quizzes approach
+White Fang reading quizzes (all five)

 Each quiz has 10 multiple-choice questions, so they are quick to administer, quick to score, and objective.